The Doo Wop All Stars: History

 1998 saw the group split into two factions, with Silverman and Balsamo going on as "Golden Group Memories", and Pitt along with the Lorias' continued as "The Doo Wop All Stars".
 The year 2000 saw a new lineup of "The Doo Wop All Stars" that included Artie Loria, Eugene Pitt, Harold Gill (from the Continentals / The Drifters), Maurice Unthank (from The Teenagers/ Jive Five).
 This incarnation of the group saw the next 7 years of active performances and recordings.
 In 2003 they recorded "It's Christmas" on It Doesn't Matter Music label.
 It was credited to "Pitt-Knick", a name play on Eugene Pitt and the groups long lasting relationship recording many of the famous "NIC NIC NIC " bumper commercials with the TV network Nickelodeon in the beginning stages of the new network.
 In 2001, they recorded "We Will Never Fall" as a tribute to the heroes and victims of 9/11.

 In 2007, Pitt's health issues caused the group to cut down on their touring, and eventually Pitt was replaced by Freddie Scott.
 After Scott died after a brief illness, The Doo Wop All Stars continued on with Artie Loria, Danny Loria and Harold Gilly.

 Art Loria was killed in a home accident on October 23, 2010.
 Gill is currently performing with The Continentals when not with "The Doo Wop All Stars".
-Lenny Welch still performs as a solo artist and occasionally acts in bit parts.
+Lenny Welch continued to perform as a solo artist and occasionally acted in bit parts.
+Welch died on April 8, 2025.
 Danny Loria, now manages the name "Doo Wop All Stars" and is currently working on releasing years of shelved recordings.
 He and Gill also have plans to re-engage steady performing in 2012 with a list of engagements.
 Balsamo performs with various local cover bands.
 Sillverman has retired due to illness.
 The group's remaining original member Eugene Pitt died June 28, 2018, in Newberry, South Carolina.